gabe-sky/puppet-cis_facts/README.md

 Make it super easy to discover and report nodes' status.
 Using facts means that a person can use an `mco` command with a cleverly-crafted `--with-fact` flag to quickly get a report of machines that are failing some certain test.
 Or you could do a PuppetDB query.
 Or look in the Enterprise Console.
 Using facts makes these things easy.

+I've also included more raw notes on why and how and things in a separate document, inside this repository, from when I did a "Demo."

+  Demo_Notes.txt

 # Implementation